-If for any reason the update installation is unable to merge your customized Version 4.0D or 4.0F file with the new Version 5.0 file, it will create a .FailMRG file and leave the .PreMRG file.
-In order to ensure that your system operates correctly, the Update Installation will also copy the Version 5.0 file to the configured file so that there is a working version of the file present on the system.
+If the Update Installation is unable to merge your customized Version 4.0F or Version 5.0 file with the new Version 5.0A file, it will create a .FailMRG file and leave the .PreMRG file.
+In order to ensure that your system operates correctly, the Update Installation will also copy the Version 5.0A file to the configured file so that there is a working version of the file present on the system.

-Because the working, configured version of the file is a copy of the Version 5.0 file, it will not contain any of your customizations.
+Because the working, configured version of the file is a copy of the Version 5.0A file, it will not contain any of your customizations.
 You will need to manually add any customizations to the file after the update is complete.

-Any lines that exist in the backup copy of the configured file (.PreMRG) and do not exist in the backup of the originally shipped Version 4.0D or 4.0F file (.new..file.PreMRG) are your customizations.
-If the merge failed, using the /etc/hosts example, the files shown in Example E-3 will exist on your system.
-The file /var/adm/smlogs/upd mergefail files contains a list of failed merge files.
+Any lines that exist in the backup copy of the configured file (.PreMRG) and do not exist in the backup of the originally shipped Version 4.0F or Version 5.0 file (.new..file.PreMRG) are your customizations.
+If the merge failed, using the /etc/hosts example, the files shown in Table E-3 will exist on your system.
+The file /var/adm/smlogs/upd_mergefail_files contains a list of failed merge files.
 If you want to determine why the merge failed, you can examine the log of the merge process in the /var/adm/smlogs/it.log and /var/adm/smlogs/update.log files.